M0hmdghareb/Big-Data-ecommerce-behavior-predict/README.md

 ## Project Architecture
 ![Project Architecture](Images/arctictur.png)

-The diagram above outlines the overall architecture of the project, including data flow from raw data sources (CSV or databases) through Azure Data Factory and Azure Data Lake, ending with Azure SQL Database and Azure Synapse for final storage and analysis.

 ## Data set
 ![Data](Images/data_samble.png)
 The dataset used in this project is **eCommerce behavior data from a multi-category store**, available on ![Kaggle](https://www.kaggle.com/datasets/mkechinov/ecommerce-behavior-data-from-multi-category-store).
 It contains user interactions such as: